-Fine Needle Aspiration Biopsies of palpable lesions are performed mainly in our Fine Needle Aspiration Biopsy Clinic at Mt.
-Zion Hospital.
+Fine Needle Aspiration Biopsies of palpable lesions are performed in our Fine Needle Aspiration Biopsy Clinic at Mt.
+Zion Hospital and at the Mission Bay Medical Center.
 On-site assistance is also provided at image-guided Fine Needle Aspiration Biopsy procedures at all locations.
 FNAB samples from all sites are routinely evaluated.

 Body Cavity Fluid Samples, from sites including pleural fluid, pericardial fluid, ascites, peritoneal washings and synovial fluid are routinely evaluated at all sites.

 Urine (voided and instrumented), bladder washings, ureteral brushings, and urethral brushings are routinely evaluated at all sites.